frida/frida-website/docs/javascript-api.md

 +   `Process.platform`: property containing the string `windows`, `darwin`, `linux` or `qnx`

++   `Process.pageSize`: property containing the size of a virtual memory page (in bytes) as a JavaScript number.
+This is used to make your scripts more portable.

 +   `Process.pointerSize`: property containing the size of a pointer (in bytes) as a JavaScript number.
 This is used to make your scripts more portable.